jpmolinamatute/budget/server/notes.md

 ## Generating a new budget ##

 1. Close current budget.
 Set is_current = false.
-Closing is only posible if all expenses arepaid. return True if it was closed
+Closing is only posible if all expenses are paid. return True if it was closed
 2. Only Open a new current budget if a previous budget was closed successfully.
 Set is_current = true
 3. Copy template rows into bill table, generate real duedates and process biweekly bills
 4. We need to edit the current budget a this point so that the generated payment plan (in next step) make senses.
 Ex there is not point to plan to pay a $0 payment type.